zheng0xd/JATIC-internal-docs/docs/platforms/gitlab.md

 ### Impact level

+!!! warning

     The Gitlab instance is NOT approved for Controlled Unclassified Information (CUI).

 Please do not post CUI into Gitlab.
 All information which is shared on Gitlab must be below CUI level.

 For reference, our work within the JATIC program is generally below CUI, with some exceptions.